eggheadio/eggheadio-course-notes/data-structures-and-algorithms-in-javascript/notes/05-javascript-linked-list-data-structure-in-javascript.md

 🟩 List with more than one item

+## Searching for nodes

+🟪 The index being asked for is out of bounds

+🟦 The index being asked for is index 0

+🟫 The index being asked for is in bounds and not index 0

 ## Node

 A node is just any item within a list.
 The thing that makes a node special is it contains a link to the next node in the list.